 Earning an appointment to one of the U.S. Service Academies is a prestigious honor.
 Graduates receive:

-- Health benefits and a stipend throughout their academic years.
+- Health benefits and a stipend throughout their academic years; and

 - An opportunity to embark on a challenging and rewarding career in the U.S. military or merchant marine.